-Our Boquet River Nature Preserve is just outside of downtown Willsboro.
+Our Boquet River Nature Preserve is in the heart of downtown Willsboro.
 It includes 110 acres of floodplain and upland forest, and more than a half-mile of shoreline on the lower Boquet River, the most intact major tributary emptying into Lake Champlain.
 The Adirondack Chapter of The Nature Conservancy has worked with partners and private landowners over the years to protect nearly two miles of shoreline leading to the mouth of the river.
 Now we are working to strengthen connections between people and their local lands and waters.

 In 2015, the Conservancy began implementing a plan to upgrade the preserve’s trails and interpretive information to enhance its recreational and educational value.
 A new look merits a new name, and second grade student Cora King submitted the winning idea for this property to be called the Boquet River Nature Preserve.
+In 2018, the Conservancy purchased an additional 10 acres to link the preserve to downtown Willsboro’s Main Street.

 Why We Work Here

 The Champlain Valley features an array of habitats and species not typically found in the Adirondack Park’s interior.
 Examples at this nature preserve include walking fern, maidenhair spleenwort, sycamore, and Canada lily.
 The Conservancy works to maintain diverse natural communities and wildlife corridors in the Champlain Basin.
-At a much broader scale, this nature preserve fits into a landscape that bridges Lake Champlain, whose bottom is below sea level (by 305 feet), with New York’s highest peaks (5,344 feet above) in a relatively short distance (25 miles).
+At a much broader scale, this preserve fits into a landscape that bridges Lake Champlain, whose bottom is below sea level (by 305 feet), with New York’s highest peaks (5,344 feet above) in a relatively short distance (25 miles).
 Shoreline protection along the Boquet River makes this tributary and Lake Champlain less vulnerable to water quality degradation from high flows, ice jams and flooding.
 It also protects habitat for cold water fish, such as Atlantic salmon.

 What We Do